hz12opensource/libresdr/README.md

-You can also use a full AD provided linux build, just replace BOOT.BIN and device tree file from this build and it should be able to mount the SD card as the root file system, This will aloow you to run any Linux applications or scripts directly on LibreSDR.
+You can also use a full AD provided linux build, just replace BOOT.BIN and device tree file from this build and it should be able to mount the SD card as the root file system, This will allow you to run any Linux applications or scripts directly on LibreSDR.

 From this point you are on your own, but pull requests and enhancements are